ANR Clinic

 Yawning

-Since methadone is a long-acting opioid, most people will experience the first methadone withdrawal symptoms within 30 hours (more or less) after their last dose.
+Since methadone is a long-acting opioid, most people experience the first methadone withdrawal symptoms within 30 hours of their last dose.
 In the beginning, methadone withdrawal can feel no different than the flu.
-A runny nose, fever, chills, and body aches are common during this period.
+Common symptoms during this phase include:

-After the first couple of days, methadone withdrawal symptoms become increasingly intense and usually peak within 5–7 days after the last dose.
-However, it may take longer for your symptoms to peak if you have a severe addiction to methadone.
+After the first couple of days, methadone withdrawal symptoms become increasingly intense and usually peak within 5–7 days of the last dose.
+Symptoms may take longer to peak in people with severe methadone addiction.
+Symptoms during this phase often include:

 • Anxiety